 As Coronavirus-based panic hits unprecedented heights around the world, epidemiologists believe the world is prepared to fight this pandemic.

-Just as authorities in Wuhan have announced that novel infections are slowing down, the rest of the world's medics have revealed that they are positive and optimistic for Coronavirus' outcome.
+Just as authorities in Wuhan have announced that novel infections are slowing down and schools are reopening, the rest of the world's medics have revealed that they are positive and optimistic for Coronavirus' outcome.